 Financial difficulties in the early 1960s led to the decision to sell the hall to the University of Manchester, in whose possession it remains.
 Further development continued through the latter half century under the guidance of several Wardens.
 These included, among many other things, the founding of the Cellar Club (the hall bar) and the construction of the neighbouring Canterbury Court site.

 In 2017, the hall made perhaps one of the biggest changes in its history when it admitted female students for the first time.
-As of 2019, women make up around half of St Anselms’ student population.
-In the twenty-first century the hall continues to be a vibrant and active student community, headed by its JCR and supported by its Warden and Tutors.
-Many of the old traditions- including the JCR system, formal dinner and weekly chapel events- survive and sit comfortably alongside the newer aspects of hall life.
+Now, women make up around half of St Anselms’ student population.
+In the twenty-first century the hall continues to be a vibrant and active student community, headed by its JCR committee and supported by its pastoral care team.
+Many of the old traditions, including the JCR system, formal (now known as 'communal') dinner and weekly chapel events, survive and sit comfortably alongside the newer aspects of hall life.